khalilkhan1111/machine_learning/README.md

 Evaluation metrices:

 Mean Absolute Error (MAE): MAE calculates the average absolute difference between predicted and actual values.
 It is robust to outliers.
+Formula is MAE = (1/n) * sum(|y_i - y_pred_i|)

+n is the number of data points

+y_i is the actual value for the i-th data point

+y_pred_i is the predicted value for the i-th data point

 Mean Squared Error (MSE): MSE calculates the average squared difference between predicted and actual values.
 It penalizes larger errors more heavily than MAE.
+Formula is (1/n) * sum((y_i - y_pred_i)^2)

+n is the number of data points

+y_i is the actual value for the i-th data point

+y_pred_i is the predicted value for the i-th data point

 Root Mean Squared Error (RMSE): RMSE is the square root of MSE and provides an interpretable metric in the same unit as the target variable.
+Formula is  RMSE = sqrt(MSE)

+MSE is the mean squared error

 R-squared (R**2): R-squared measures the proportion of the variance in the dependent variable that is explained by the model.
 It ranges from 0 to 1, where higher values indicate a better fit.
+Formula is R^2 = 1 - (SSR / SST)

+SSR is the sum of squared residuals

+SST is the sum of squared totals

+SSR is the sum of the squared differences between the actual and predicted values for each data point.
+SST is the sum of the squared differences between each data point and the mean of all data points.

 Mean Absolute Percentage Error (MAPE): MAPE calculates the average percentage difference between predicted and actual values.
-It is often used in forecasting problems.
+It is often used in forecasting problems. formula is MAPE = (1/n) * sum(|(y_i - y_pred_i) / y_i| * 100)

+n is the number of data points

+y_i is the actual value for the i-th data point

+y_pred_i is the predicted value for the i-th data point